Live DMA, a collective voice for the European live music sector

 Through time, Live DMA has grown in terms of size and impact.
 Today, the network is composed of 21 members situated in 17 countries.
-The members are regional and national live music associations that represent more than 3000 music venues, clubs and festivals located all over Europe.
+The members are regional and national live music associations that represent over 3800 music venues, clubs and festivals located all over Europe.

 In 2017, the European Commission recognized Live DMA as European network and granted, via the Creative Europe programme, funding to develop the network’s project Live Style Europe.
 Live Style Europe is a “building capacity programme” with the objective to empower music venues, clubs, festivals, and regional and nationals live music associations and to provide them with skills and tools in order to adapt to the changes of the music sector.

 Our missions are to: